 Where am I going to practice? (e.g., in my bedroom, sitting room, garden, study etc.):

-It is difficult (though not impossible) to start a daily mindfulness practice your own.
-It is easier to do so during a workshop, as you have all the time you need and there are few distractions to sabotage your efforts.
-In addition, we also create opportunities for you to practice mindfulness informally by taking you on field trips.
-Unlike the formal practice, you don’t have to choose a specific time of the day to do this.
-All you need to do is to decide to become more aware, first during the field trips and later, when you get home, to the activities that you already do every day.
-During the workshop, at the end of each day, spend five minutes reflecting on your informal mindfulness practice that day.
+It is difficult (though not impossible) to start a daily mindfulness practice on your own.
+It is easier to do so during a retreat, especially during a mindfuleness meditation facilitated by horses retreat, as you have all the time you need and there are few distractions to sabotage your efforts.
+All you need to do is to decide to become more aware, first during the retreat and later, when you get home, of the activities that you already do every day.
+During the retreat, at the end of each day, spend five minutes reflecting on your informal mindfulness practice that day.
 Continue doing this once you get home.
 You will benefit most from this practice if you make a few notes each evening.

 Although this may look less valuable than the 20-30 minutes of formal practice, it is by doing the informal practice that you will notice the benefits of practising mindfulness.